Chaiyya Chaiyya: Music video

 The video was filmed on top of the Ooty train, powered by X-Class Steam Locomotive (the Nilgiri Mountain Railway) in mountainous Tamil Nadu, southern India, while actor Shahrukh Khan dances with model/actress Malaika Arora and other dancers.
 The film was directed by Mani Ratnam and recorded by Santosh Sivan.
 The choreography was completed in four and half days by Farah Khan.
 No major back projections or post-production special effects were used in the music video.

 Malaika Arora, one of the performers, recalls: "Would you believe it?
-Well, the "Chaiya Chaiya" song was shot exactly as you see it on the screen: No camera tricks, no back projection, no post-production special effects!"
+Well, the 'Chaiya Chaiya' song was shot exactly as you see it on the screen: No camera tricks, no back projection, no post-production special effects!"
 She also said that "...One of the unit members tripped and hurt himself.
 Other than that, things were safe."

 Reception

-"Chaiyya Chaiyya" was a critical and commercial success, selling over six million units in India and earning a cult following internationally, and is often cited as an influential track in Hindi cinema.
-In 2002, the BBC World Service conducted an international poll to choose the ten most popular songs of all time: "Chaiyya Chaiyya" finished ninth.
+"Chaiyya Chaiyya" was a critical and commercial success, selling over six million units in India, and earning a cult following internationally, which led to it often being cited as an influential track in Hindi cinema.
+In 2002, the BBC World Service conducted an international poll to choose the ten most popular songs of all time, on which "Chaiyya Chaiyya" finished at the ninth position.